Professional practice

 • Acted (as sole counsel) in a claim in the Commercial Division of the BVI High Court brought by the joint liquidators of a BVI company, seeking to reverse the transfer of shares valued at approximately US$50m to a connected company and for which no consideration was received.
 The joint liquidators alleged that the transaction was both at an undervalue pursuant to section 246 of the BVI Insolvency Act 2003, and intended to defraud the company’s creditors within the meaning of section 81 of the Conveyancing and Law of Property Act 1961 and the Statute of Elizabeth.

-• Acted (as sole counsel) in application before the Commercial Division of the BVI High Court by provisional joint liquidators for approval of their fees and disbursements incurred in relation to their investigations into alleged wrongdoing in connection with the asserts of a BVI company.
+• Acted (as sole counsel) in an application before the Commercial Division of the BVI High Court by provisional joint liquidators for approval of their fees and disbursements incurred in relation to their investigations into alleged wrongdoing in connection with the asserts of a BVI company.

 • Acted (as sole counsel) for the liquidators of a BVI company in connection with an appeal by the company to the Eastern Caribbean Court of Appeal against the winding-up order which put it into liquidation.